-In its more than 30 years, Winnakee Land Trust has developed a highly respected reputation for protecting high value conservation lands in the Hudson Valley and creating recreational opportunities for the community to connect to unique landscapes.
-One hallmark of Winnakee’s success has been the numerous public private partnerships built across the region to conserve land for public benefit, which include the Towns of Rhinebeck, Red Hook, Hyde Park, Clinton, Pleasant Valley, Milan and several others in formation.
+In our more than 33 years, Winnakee Land Trust has developed a highly respected reputation for protecting high value conservation lands in the Hudson Valley and creating recreational opportunities for the community to connect to unique landscapes.
+One hallmark of Winnakee’s success has been the numerous public private partnerships built across the region to conserve land for public benefit, which include the Towns of Rhinebeck, Red Hook, Hyde Park, Clinton, Stanford, Pleasant Valley, Milan and several others in formation.
 Certified by the Land Trust Accreditation Commission since 2012, Winnakee meets the highest national quality standards for protecting important natural places and working lands.

 Among the benefits our work brings to local communities, Winnakee is proud to be a regional driving force in protecting and preserving threatened natural habitats, vulnerable forests, watersheds and productive farmlands.
 Winnakee’s protection of these critical local lands helps provide our region with clean drinking water, recreational opportunities such as quiet walks through unique woodlands, protection of our neighborhoods from major floods and the myriad ecosystem services that restored forests provide for all life.
 Additionally, Winnakee supports local farmers and foodsheds, promotes community open space and recreation, encourages outdoor exploration and eco-tourism, and seeks to help preserve the tax base and reduce costs of municipal services.
 All these factors underlie our vision to enhance and protect the quality of life and unique rural character of our region.